python/devguide/gitbootcamp.rst

 1. At the bottom of the pull request page, click the ``Squash and merge`` button.

-2. Adjust and clean up the commit message.
-Replace the reference to GitHub PR #XXX into GH-XXX.
+2. Replace the reference to GitHub PR #XXX into GH-XXX.

+3. Adjust and clean up the commit message.

    Example of good commit message::